 This metric is a measure of the percent of long-term care patients that were vaccinated against pneumonia and flu.

 Residents Maintain Autonomy

-This metric measures the percentage of long-term care residents who required increased assistance with activities of daily living over time.
-Activities of daily living include activities such as getting dressed and taking a bath.
-Some would argue this is a reliable measure of a patient's well-being.
+This datapoint measures the percentage of long-term care patients who needed increased assistance with activities of daily living over time.
+Activities of daily living include activities such as getting dressed and bathing.
+Many in the industry argue that this is a reasonable measure of a patient's well-being.

 Ability to Keep Residents Mobile